On the wall above my desk are five rules, and they are the framework for how I get things done

 I revisit these rules every year, and they are subject to themselves.
 Always iterating, words paired to only those most important, without fear of criticism and at whatever pace necessary.
 They are also in a deliberate order.
 First and foremost, they must delight you, the customer.

-I’ve not found anything more succinct to enable highly productive teams than these five rules, and it should come as no surprise that when I founded CloudZero, I built our culture with these rules as its foundation.
+I started developing these rules over a decade ago with a lot of trial and error and more importantly, a lot of help from the teams I’ve been a part of and led.
+Over the years I’ve not found anything more succinct to guide highly productive teams than these five rules, and it should come as no surprise that when CloudZero was founded, we built our culture with these rules as its foundation.
 Even as I’ve worked at very different organizations, with different philosophies, cultures, and processes, these rules (in all their iterations) have been my guide.

 Understanding the Rules